 Experiencing frustration, disappointment, fear and jealousy is challenging, even as adults.
 This guide offers tips and advice for helping your tamariki understand and manage big emotions.

-If you're looking for ways to support your tamariki (and yourself!) after the recent floods, these tips can help.
+If you're looking for ways to support your tamariki (and yourself!) in the aftermath of severe weather, here are some helpful tips.

 Our tamariki need the basics – like food, warmth, shelter and clothing – but how can we foster their self-esteem and make them feel safe and loved?
 Here are our top tips.

 Supporting our kids to be who they truly are can make a huge difference to their wellbeing.
 This guide shares our top tips for staying their greatest source of support.

 There's lots of expectations that come with this time - for us, and our tamariki, so here's our best tips to support you both.

 Parenting is awesome, but it also has its moments!
 Head here for more parenting tips and tricks.